New to shockwave or in pain for more than 3 months? Book a Telehealth to see if we can help you!

-If you have had shoulder pain for more than three months, have tried any other form of therapy, and are still in pain, this podcast episode is for you!
-Shauna Mann and Uran Berisha share their experiences in treating chronic shoulder pain using True Shockwave Therapy in as little as three sessions.
+If you have had chronic shoulder pain for more than three months, have tried any other form of therapy, and are still in pain, this podcast episode is for you!
+Shauna Mann and Uran Berisha share their experiences in treating chronic shoulder muscle pain using Shockwave Therapy in as little as three sessions.

 URAN: Hi there!
 This is Uran and Shauna here at Unpain Clinic and today we are talking to you a bit about chronic shoulder pain, our experience in what we have learned treating it with shockwave and how we get some great results, especially in chronic cases.
 Chronic shoulder cases are pretty much those that have been in pain for a minimum of three months and up.
 So, Shauna, do you remember any shoulder client that you had that you helped a lot with shockwave?

 SHAUNA: Yeah, actually, right now in my current caseload, I think I’ve got about three or four clients who’ve come in specifically for chronic shoulder pain.
 They have all gone on to have diagnostic imaging and showed that, in most cases, there was partial thickness tear in some of the rotator cuff structures and then full thickness tear in others.
-I believe I have one right now as well with a dislocated bicep tendon at the same time, so, of course, these clients were coming in with shoulder pain that wouldn’t go away and then, of course, having a diagnostic imaging report in hand, they’re just very nervous and apprehensive coming in for treatment because they’re stuck thinking “What if I need surgery?
+I believe I have one right now as well with a dislocated bicep tendon at the same time, so, of course, these clients were coming in with chronic shoulder pain that wouldn’t go away and then, of course, having a diagnostic imaging report in hand, they’re just very nervous and apprehensive coming in for treatment because they’re stuck thinking “What if I need surgery?
 I need surgery” so it can be tough.

 So, for my goals with them, it’s okay just to kind of reset that expectation and just do a little bit more education with regards to what rotator cuff pain syndrome is.
 I am really liking that the physiotherapy world is changing that messaging to rotator cuff pain syndrome versus rotator cuff tear.
 Clients hear they have a tear, they go onto their computers they’re searching going “oh my gosh, I have a full thickness tear, I need surgery.”
 So it’s just trying to change that mindset around that.
 So just kind of explaining okay what does a rotator cuff do?
 What is its function and what does your report mean?
 Just really trying to be more clear to people that somebody with a massive rotator cuff tear could have very minimal symptoms.